Pinocchio

 “I am going to school!” said Pinocchio.

-“On such a fine day as this?” said the Fox.
-“It is too nice to be stuck inside school!
+“On such a nice day as this?” said the Fox.
+“It is too nice to be stuck inside a dark, dreary school!
 You should come with us, to the fair.”

-“Listen to me,” said the Fox.
-He put his arm around Pinocchio’s shoulder.
-“Anything you need to learn, you can learn at the fair.”
+“Listen to me,” said the Fox, putting his arm around Pinocchio’s shoulder.
+“Anything you want to learn, you can learn at the fair.”

 “Really?” said Pinocchio.